-Study Purpose: To better understand how rTMS alters brain function, and how it can be used to improve a person’s ability to make hand movements necessary for daily life activities such as eating, dressing, tool-use and writing.
+Study Purpose: To better understand how NIBS alters brain function, and how it can be used to improve a person’s ability to make hand movements necessary for daily life activities such as eating, dressing, tool-use and writing.

 Who is eligible: Healthy, right-handed, English-speaking adults between the ages of 18 and 50 years OR 65 and 80 years with no history of neurological disorder can take part in this study.

 What to expect: two sessions scheduled at least48 hours apart lasting approximately 4 hours each.
 In each session participants will undergo one of two forms of NIBS [cortical paired associative stimulation (cPAS), a form of repetitive transcranial magnetic stimulation (rTMS), or Transcranial direct current stimulation (tDCS)] followed by neurophysiological assessments with TMS.

 Recruitment status: Recruiting now!
 Please complete our pre-screening application and we will be in touch soon.

 What are TMS and tDCS?

 Transcranial magnetic stimulation (TMS) and Transcranial direct current stimulation (tDCS) are both forms of non-invasive brain stimulation (NIBS).
 This process is considered non-invasive because it does not involve placing anything under your skin or inside your body.